-Definitely - Conservation easements in perpetuity are part of the lands that make up the Department of Interior's 12 percent figure they reported as being "permanently protected."
-Numerous environmental documents and Biden Administration policy statements identify conservation easements as a primary tool to move private lands into the 30x30 program.
+Definitely - Conservation easements in perpetuity are part of the lands that make up the Department of Interior's 12 percent figure they reported as being "permanently protected," and therefore meeting the 30x30 requirement.
+Numerous environmental documents and Biden Administration policy statements identify conservation easements as a primary tool to move private lands under the control of the 30x30 program.